October 1st to 7th

 In 2016, students were encouraged to choose a project that focuses on animals raised for human use—such as in food production, entertainment and animal testing.

 Sentience is one of the most important concepts to understand when talking about the treatment of other animals.
 It refers to a living being’s ability to perceive and feel things.

 An animal is sentient if it is capable of being aware of its surroundings, its relationships with others, and of sensations in its own body, including pain, hunger, heat or cold.

-The Be Kind to Animals Week Teacher’s Resource Kit 2016 includes educational project ideas, lesson plans and worksheets designed to cover this year’s theme.
-This will prepare students with some of the skills and knowledge required to get the most out of their learning experience.
+The 2015 and 2016 Resource Kits include fun and educational project ideas, lesson plans and worksheets designed to get you started.
+The kits will help you prepare students with some of the skills and knowledge required to get the most out of their learning experience.

 Step 2: Carry out your project